pr2h/CTF/Secretive Secrets/README.md

 4. Run the program:
 python3 server.py

-For people trying to solve the CTF, following is the procedure (psst... don't see before solving it, or check only if you are struck):
+<b>For people trying to solve the CTF, following is the procedure (psst... don't see before solving it, or check only if you are struck): </b>

 1. Run nmap on the server where the CTF is hosted: nmap -Pn -n --open -p- <hostname/IP of server> -oN tcp.txt